michaelnisi/troubled/data/posts/2019/mutex.md

 The serial queue guarantees singly access, only one caller, thread to stay on topic, can access the resource at a time.
 Imagine a queue at a supermarket cash register where only one customer gets served at a time. 🛒🛒🛒

 Again, measure *performance*, in my use cases I did not find this technique slowing anything down, quite the contrary.
-Keeping your code synchonous in the lower levels, allows more creativity in the higher levels for making things go fast.
-Also, note that creating a new DispatchQueue is quick, `os_signpost` just reported 160.93 µs Avg Duration, that’s 0.00016093 seconds on my crusty iPhone 6s Plus.
+Keeping your code synchronous at the lower levels, allows more creativity at the higher levels for making things go fast.

+Also, note that creating a new DispatchQueue is quick, `os_signpost` just reported 160.93 µs Avg Duration, that’s 0.00016093 seconds on a crusty iPhone 6s Plus.
+However, I should probably trace the first dispatch, now that I think of it.
+Measuring the wrong thing doesn’t help either.
+Don’t trust your numbers.

 For performance critical code with many reads and rare slow writes, you can go faster by using a concurrent queue to which you would submit your writing blocks with the `.barrier` flag asynchronously.
 This construction models a [readers-writer lock](https://en.wikipedia.org/wiki/Readers–writer_lock), only stalling reads during writes without corrupting ongoing reads.